ChristophKarlHeck/serial-data-logger-phyto-node/README.md

 # Serial Data Logger for Phyto Node

-`serial-data-logger` is a Python-based tool for reading, processing, and exporting serial data transmitted via a serial port.
-It decodes structured data using the FlatBuffers serialization library, converts raw byte measurements into analog voltages, and exports the results to JSON or CSV formats.
+`serial-data-logger` is a Python tool designed to read, process, and export serial data transmitted over a serial port.
+It utilizes the FlatBuffers serialization library to decode structured data, converts raw byte measurements into analog voltages, and exports the results in JSON or CSV formats.
+This tool serves as a data receiver and logger on a Raspberry Pi, interfacing with the phyto-node project available at https://github.com/ChristophKarlHeck/phyto-node.

 ---